PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 17:20:38
+Last updated: 2024-04-13 17:21:11
-Random Quote: Power tastes best when sweetened by courtesy; you had best learn that if you ever hope to rule.  -  Roose Bolton
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson